 Sonoma County is prone to experiencing natural disasters such as floods and fires as well as PG&E Public Safety Power Shut-downs (PSPS).
-In March of 2020, the community and nation experienced the viral outbreak of COVID-19 Coronavirus.
+In March of 2020, the community experienced the viral outbreak of COVID-19 Coronavirus.

-In each emergency event, the AAA program, AAA contracted service providers, and other non-profit organizations work in tandem with county support systems to coordinate the needs of older adults in providing food, caregiver supports, case management, transportation, and friendly check-in calls to isolated individuals.
-As part of the Human Services Department, AAA staff are emergency workers with primary task of working with the county Office of Emergency Services and the Emergency Operations Center in staffing the Care and Shelter section of the county effort as well with the American Red Cross in assisting in shelter management when shelters are opened.
+In each emergency event, the AAA program and AAA contracted service providers work in tandem with county support systems to coordinate the needs of older adults in providing food, caregiver supports, case management, transportation, and friendly check-in calls to isolated individuals.
+As part of the Human Services Department, AAA staff are emergency workers with primary task of working with the county Office of Emergency Services and the Emergency Operations Center in staffing the Care and Shelter section of the county effort as well as the American Red Cross in assisting in shelter management when shelters are opened.